danvk/aoc2023/aoc2017/README.md

 Yep!

+After looking up Max Flow on Wikipedia, it's not at all analogous to this problem.
+This would be more like shortest path with negative edge weights.
+Max flow is the maximum flow across all paths with limited capacity on each node, not just a single path.

 ## Day 25

 Parsing this is going to be fun.
 Actually not too bad -- I guess I've gotten better at Zig!
 I'm the 6,675th person to complete the 2017 Advent of Code.

+General impressions:

+- The 2017 Advent of Code was really, really easy.
+Day 23 was the only one that required much thought.
+There were a few problems (day 16, day 24) where it could have been interesting with a larger input but wasn't.
+- I definitely "got the hang of" Zig after ~15 days.
+I was particularly happy with how few iterations my parser on day 25 took.
+- JavaScript/TypeScript's choice to just have a single `number` type is a massive simplification.
+There's so much ceremony around numeric type conversions in Zig (and Rust).
+- The "error union" pattern is neat because you almost never wind up having to explicitly write the error types.
+But it's also interesting what's considered an "error union" type error vs. what's not.
+Memory allocation failure is something you need to think about.
+But numeric overflow or failed `@intCast` is not.
+- It's annoying how any function that takes an allocator needs a `try`.
+But it's not annoying how this pushes you to write allocation-free versions of your code, e.g. using a buffer.
+- `zls` is shockingly bad.
+It will point out syntax errors and undeclared variables, but that's about it.
+Calling non-existent methods of functions in a module is OK.
+Calling a function with the wrong number of arguments is also OK.
+And it's not able to follow along with the types when you iterate over a hash map, say.
+- I was much happier with my VS Code Zig experience when I turned off inlays and stopped expecting `zls` to be helpful.
+- Good in-editor error checking for `std.debug.print` would have saved me at least half my round trips to build from the CLI.
+- The `comptime` idea is pretty neat.
+Rather than having a different type-level language, it's all just Zig.
+I came to appreciate this when I realized that you could put literally any code in a `@TypeOf` expression.
+- I'm most baffled by "types that dare not speak their name."
+There are a lot of these in Zig, e.g. a buffered reader.
+This is a barrier to abstraction since you have to annotate all parameter and return types.
+I was shocked how difficult (maybe impossible) it is to encapsulate reading the lines of a file via a buffered reader.
+- I'd known about "arenas" since college but had never used one.
+They're quite convenient!
+They basically let you pretend you're working in a garbage-collected environment for a limited time.
+Allocating lots of values in an arena is kind of like having them all share a lifetime annotation in Rust.
+- Zig advertises "no hidden memory allocations" which I guess is technically true.
+I misinterpreted this as "no hidden copies" which most definitely isn't.
+It took me a while to realize that `struct`s and many other types are copied when you assign them, which leads to aliasing problems.
+- I still find the type syntax hard to parse.
+There's a lot of information being conveyed through punctuation in slice types.
+- Some errors that are confusing:
+  - Forgetting to put `try` in front of a function call.
+  - Forgetting to put `.init(allocator)` at the end of the line when you initialize a hash map.
+  - A `const` in the middle of a type.
+  - Type errors involving `std.testing.expectEqual` and strings.
+  - When you specify the wrong number of elements to `std.debug.print`, it doesn't always tell you _where_ the erroneous print statement is.
+  - A surprising non-error: you can put `undefined` in a hashmap with `u32` values.
+I guess it just inserts garbage?
+- I like that unit testing is built-in.
+It feels weird to me that this is standardized (`zig test`) while building is not.
+- Functional programming constructs aren't especially useful without closures.
+- No regex or scanf in Zig, so parsing is just split, split, split.
+- I've heard Zig described as a C replacement, rather than a C++ replacement.
+But that doesn't feel entirely fair: it let's you define methods on `struct`s, which feels very object-y.
+I guess the thing it _doesn't_ have is inheritance, but is that really what defines C++?
+I don't think so.
+You can definitely replace C++ with Zig.
+- I was surprised there wasn't any sort of `toString()` convention for handling `{s}` or `{any}` in format strings.
+- I was confused that `for` lets you iterate some things (slices) but for others you have to use an iterator and `while`.
+- I wish Zig had destructuring assignment.
+It sounds like it will get it for tuples.
+- The difference between `var` and `const` in Zig is quite different than it is in JS.
+- Making function parameters immutable is an interesting (and different) design choice than JS.
+The "pass a pointer if you want to mutate it" convention felt very familiar to me from Google-style C++.
+- Some Zig conventions:
+  - allocator first
+  - passing types as the first parameter to functions
+- It seems like there's nothing between `anytype` and a concrete type?
+Are there type bounds in Zig?
+This feels like C++'s SFINAE.
+- Capture is pretty intuitive, I just wish it worked better with zls.

+I should play around with building Bun.

+This is interesting!

+    $ zig zen

+    * Communicate intent precisely.
+    * Edge cases matter.
+    * Favor reading code over writing code.
+    * Only one obvious way to do things.
+    * Runtime crashes are better than bugs.
+    * Compile errors are better than runtime crashes.
+    * Incremental improvements.
+    * Avoid local maximums.
+    * Reduce the amount one must remember.
+    * Focus on code rather than style.
+    * Resource allocation may fail; resource deallocation must succeed.
+    * Memory is a resource.
+    * Together we serve the users.

+I took another crack at `ReadByLineIterator` having completed the whole AoC.
+I got it working with only a little fuss.
+The "types that dare not speak their name" aren't actually a big deal.
+You can name them just fine.
+The problem was exactly what was pointed out on the Zig forum:

+> std.io.BufferedReader.reader() returns a Reader with a context of *Self (meaning a pointer to the std.io.BufferedReader).
+In your case, this is a pointer to the stack-allocated buf_reader which gets invalidated after getBufferedReader returns.

+So while I can stack-allocate the file, reader and buffered reader in the `iterLines` function, I need to lazily initialize the `stream` (`Reader`) in a method once the `buf_reader` has its final memory address.
+Once I do this it works pretty nicely.

+This makes me think two things:

+1. This went a lot better than it did a week or two ago, so I've clearly learned something about Zig.
+2. Building a mental model for the implicit copying that goes on is the key breakthrough that made this click.